Mark Schreiber, Baron Marlesford

 Mark Shuldham Schreiber, Baron Marlesford (11 September 1931 – 13 July 2025) was a British Conservative politician.

 Early life and education

-Schreiber was born on 11 September 1931 to Royal Air Force Wing Commander John Shuldham Schreiber (1901-1968), DL, High Sheriff of Suffolk (1963), of Marlesford Hall in Marlesford, Suffolk, and Constance Maureen, daughter of Charles Hastings Dent, of Maltravers House, Arundel, Sussex.
-The Schreiber family came to England from Durlach, Karlsruhe, Germany in the 1700s, settling in Hertfordshire.
-His paternal grandmother Margaret was the daughter of Alexander Henderson, 1st Baron Faringdon, and he claimed to be related to the Greek politician Ioannis Kapodistrias.
+Schreiber was born on 11 September 1931 to Wing Commander John Shuldham Schreiber DL (1901−1968), of Marlesford Hall in Marlesford, Suffolk, and Constance Maureen, daughter of Charles Hastings Dent, of Maltravers House, Arundel, Sussex.
+His father was appointed High Sheriff of Suffolk in 1963.
+The Schreibers had emigrated to England from Durlach, near Karlsruhe in Germany, in the 1700s, settling in Hertfordshire.
+Schreiber's paternal grandmother, Margaret Henderson, was the daughter of Alexander Henderson, 1st Baron Faringdon, and he also claimed to be related to the Greek politician Ioannis Kapodistrias.

 He was educated at Sandroyd School, then, like his father, at Eton College and Trinity College, Cambridge, where his studies were interrupted by national service in the Coldstream Guards, in which he served as a lieutenant.

 Career

 Schreiber worked for Fisons, an Ipswich-based fertiliser company, from 1957 to 1963 before joining the Conservative Research Department as an adviser to Edward Heath, then Leader of the Opposition.
 He accompanied Ernest Marples to America and Japan to conduct research on computers, and also visited America with David Howell to look at budgeting systems.

 From 1968 to 1970 Schreiber was a councillor on East Suffolk County Council, and from 1970 to 1974 was a special adviser to the Government, working mainly for Lord Rothschild, head of the Central Policy Review Staff.
 From 1974 to 1991 he was the parliamentary lobby correspondent for The Economist.

 He served on the Countryside Commission from 1980 to 1992 and the Rural Development Commission from 1985 to 1993 and was appointed Deputy Lieutenant of Suffolk in 1991.
 He chaired the Council for the Preservation of Rural England from 1993 to 1998 and was president of the Suffolk Preservation Society from 1998, as well as chair of Marlesford parish council.